Applying for a Commercial Driver's License or Commercial Learner's Permit

 All CDL applicants must certify either that they are in compliance with the federal and Virginia motor carrier safety regulations or that they do not have to comply with them.
 You may refer to the Code of Federal Regulations for an explanation of these requirements or refer to Medical Certification Requirements.

 If you must meet the federal or Virginia motor carrier safety regulations, you must provide a valid Department of Transportation Medical Examiner's Certificate.
 This form must be completed by an exminer on the National Registry of Medical Examiners.

 Driver Education Requirements

-If you are 18 or older, applying for a CDL, and have not previously held a CDL, you must either hold a valid Virginia driver's license or have satisfied all the requirements necessary to obtain such a license.
+If you are 18 or older, are applying for a CDL, and have not previously held a CDL, you must either hold a valid Virginia driver's license or have satisfied all the requirements necessary to obtain such a license.
 In addition, you must:

-- pass a state-approved driver education program designed specifically for commercial motor vehicles and hold a CDL instruction permit for at least 14 days, or
+- pass a state-approved driver education program designed specifically for commercial motor vehicles and hold a commercial learner's permit for at least 14 days, or

 - if you did not complete the driver education program designed specifically for commercial motor vehicles, hold a commercial learner's permit for at least 30 days before taking the CDL road skills test at DMV.

 Selective Service Registration